CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **What are the self-service actions available to me through the Control portal for Bare Metal servers?**

-Through the Control portal you are able to power the Bare Metal server on or off, place it in maintenance mode and perform a server reset.
+Through the Control portal you are able to power the Bare Metal server on or off and perform a server reset.

 **What are the best suited workloads for this new server class?**